lablab-ai/community-content/blog/readme.md

 Keep in mind still you have to add a valid authorUsername!

-2. To place a sponsor banner inside the post --> add `<SponsorContentImage url="https://linktosponsor.com" imageUrl="https://sponsor/linktosponsorlogo.jpg">` somewhere in the post
+2. To place a sponsor banner inside the post --> add `<SponsoredContentImage url="https://linktosponsor.com" imageUrl="https://sponsor/linktosponsorlogo.jpg"/>` somewhere in the post